Chapter 11. Syntactic Extension

 (list x y)) <graphic> (local-x m-y)

-On the other hand, import-only establishes an isolated scope in which the only visible identifiers are those exported by the imported module.
+On the other hand, use of import-only within a module establishes an isolated scope in which the only visible identifiers are those exported by the imported module.

 (module m (y) (define y 'm-y))